Communication-Systems-Group/chkroute/README.md

 ## Possibilities and limitations

-* Honeypot problem
-* Don’t really know where the backbone is (to be able to visually trace everything).
-Only high executives of communcation companies know where it is
+* Honeypots or traffic redirection in general might result in innacurate data
-* ASes from outside of schengen might have legal ASes in schengen area as well (e.g. google, facebook, etc.)
+* Autonomous Systems from outside Schengen Area might have legal ASes in Schengen Area as well (e.g. google, facebook, etc.)
-* For traceroute from server, if client is behind VPN or proxy, IP taken from server might not be correct --> better have client send ist own ip
+* If client is either using a VPN or a Proxy connection, this might lead again to data innacuracy
 * Tracepath is extremely slower compared to traceroute

 ## PlanetLAB and EmanicsLab